hamlim/clue/README.md

-# Template Next.js App
+# Clue Notes

-This repo acts as a template repo for some of my Next.js applications.
+A quick and dirty web app to keep track of your assumptions during a game of the boardgame Clue!

 ## Getting Started: